jianliu10/jianliu.github.io/_posts/1998-01-01-java-technical-note-2018.md

 Spring-AOP is one of the essential parts of the spring framework. the spring framework is based on IoC, DI and AOP.
 The AOP is one of the most important parts of the framework.

-Spring-AOP creates proxies at spring container loading time.
+Spring-AOP creates proxies at spring loading time.
 It is Runtime weaving using proxy.

 @enableAspectJAutoProxy on a @configuration class, OR, <aop:aspectj-autoproxy/> in xml config, it enables @AspectJ style of aspect declaration, but AspectJ runtime is not used.
 It still use Spring AOP proxies.

-Spring-AOP will build a proxy for your objects, using a JDKDynamicProxy if your bean implements an interface, OR, using CGLIB dynamic proxy to subclass an implementation class  if your bean doesn't implement any interface.
+Spring-AOP will build a proxy for the objects, using a JDKDynamicProxy if your bean implements an interface, OR, using CGLIB dynamic proxy to subclass an implementation class  if your bean doesn't implement any interface.

 @EnableAspectJAutoProxy(proxyTargetClass = true) will force Spring container to always use CGLIB style subclass proxy.

 		@Interface, @Aspect @Component or META-INFO/aop.xml,
 		@Around/@Before/@After,
 		ProceedingJointPoint.proceed(),
 		@Pointcut("execution(public * foo..*.*(..))"),
 		@Pointcut("@annotation(\<annotation class name>)"),
 		@Pointcut("within(\<package> or \<interface> or \<annotation class name>)")

+for every class annotated with @Aspect, a singleton aspect bean is created in Spring context container.
+Then spring will use the aspect beans to create the proxy instances for those target beans.

 Spring Framework's support for LTW (Load Time Weaver).
-Load-time weaving (LTW) refers to the process of weaving AspectJ style aspects into the class files as they are being loaded into Spring context container.
-The focus of this section is on configuring and using LTW in the Spring application context container.
+Load-time weaving (LTW) refers to the process of weaving AspectJ style aspects into the proxy beans as the target beans are being loaded into Spring container.
+The focus of this section is on configuring and using LTW in the Spring.

 ### AspectJ